 We rely on a combination of copyright, patent, trademark, trade secret laws, confidentiality procedures, contractual provisions, and other measures to establish and protect our proprietary and confidential information.
 All of these measures afford only limited protection.
 These measures may be invalidated, circumvented, breached, or challenged, and others may develop intellectual property, technologies or processes that are similar, or superior to, our intellectual property or technology.
 We may not have adequate controls and procedures in place to protect our proprietary and confidential information.
 Despite our efforts to protect our intellectual property and proprietary rights, unauthorized parties may attempt to copy and succeed in copying our products or may obtain or use information that we regard as proprietary or confidential.
 If it becomes necessary for us to resort to litigation to protect our intellectual property rights, any proceedings could be burdensome, costly, and distracting to management, and we may not prevail.
 Further, adequate remedies may not be available in the event of an unauthorized use or disclosure of our proprietary or confidential information.
-Fuilture to successfully establish or enforce our intellectual property rights of others.
+Failure to successfully establish or enforce our intellectual property rights could materially and adversely affect our business, financial condition, and results of operations.
+Furthermore, there is a risk that we may infringe on the intellectual property rights of others.
 As is the case with many other companies in the PCB industry, we from time to time receive communications from third parties asserting patent rights over our products and enter into discussions with such third parties.
 Irrespective of the validity or the successful assertion of such claims, we could incur costs in either defending or settling any intellectual property disputes alleging infringement.
-If any claims, regardless of whether they have merit, are brought against our customers for such infraimement, we could be expend significant resources in reasonable terms, or at all, and may be required to modify or cease marketing our products or services, which could disrupt the production processes, damage our reputation, and materially and adversely aff
+If any claims, regardless of whether they have merit, are brought against our customers for such infringement, we could be required to expend significant resources in defendin